Khanguye/HeartDiseaseByCounty_ML/README.md

  These data were sourced from the USDA Economic Research Service.

- Also we augmented data with Largest job sector, Temperature and Percipatation
+ Also we augmented data with Largest job sector in each county, Temperature and Percipatation

 Largest_sector
 Avg_Temperature